BlackLightLabs/blacklight/research/JacksonCollins_blacklight.typ

 #box[= Introduction
 #paragraph[
-	Blacklight is python library meant to aid in the creation of topologically optimized DNNs#footnote("Deep Neural Networks") using genetic algorithms.
+	Blacklight is a python library meant to aid in the creation of topologically optimized DNNs#footnote("Deep Neural Networks") using genetic algorithms.
 A Blacklight model is intialized by defining model options through the ModelConfig constructor:
 	```python
 	config = blacklight.ModelConfig(learning_rate=0.001, ...)